ronyronen/ex1_stars/README.md

 ## Improvements
 - There are some further improvements required in order to perfect the matching process.
-- I've tested two matching algorithms:
+- I have evaluated two matching algorithms:
-  - Graph Isomorphism.
+  - Graph Isomorphism
-  - Own implementation of matching edges and nodes.
+  - A custom implementation that matches edges and nodes
-  - Graph isomorphism requires that all the nodes in one graph be present in the second graph.
-This has caused an issue as there are neighbors that are not present in both graphs.
-Therefore, I implemented my own matching algorithm that picks the most suitable candidate for a matching.
+  - However, the Graph Isomorphism algorithm posed a challenge since it requires all nodes in one graph to be present in the other.
+This created a problem as there were neighboring nodes that were not present in both graphs.
+As a solution, I developed my own matching algorithm that selects the most appropriate candidate for a match.
+- An additional enhancement could involve incorporating the angle formed between a star and its neighboring stars as a feature to further refine the matching process.

 ## Example
 - Running the application on fr1.jpg and fr2.jpg. i.e.: main.py fr1.jpg fr2.jpg will produce the following: